MrRossBennett/culture-tree/CONTEXT.md

 _Avoid_: Expand node, child tree, nested tree

 **Grow Branch**:
-The AI-assisted action of expanding an existing Culture Tree by suggesting or adding Recognized Cultural Subjects that may fit the Owner's Curatorial Intent.
+An internal or legacy name for AI-assisted Branch suggestion.
+Grow Branch should not be presented as a separate user-facing action when the person is simply adding Branches to an existing Culture Tree.
-_Avoid_: Add node, append node, add child branch
+_Avoid_: User-facing mode, append node, add child branch

 **Clone Tree**:
 The action of copying an existing Culture Tree without asking the system to regenerate content.